Spring may be just around the corner, especially if you live in some of the southern states, but there's still time for more winter weather.

 So are mittens or gloves better?
 The answer depends on you, the activity, and the outside temperature.
 If you’re doing something highly aerobic, or you require manual dexterity, then gloves can be fine.
 But gloves are like sleeping bags – they don’t contribute warmth, they retain the warmth you have.
 Fingers lose heat faster when they are separated; if you can't find a pair of gloves that keep your hands warm, you are likely to find mittens preferable.

-When you start, you should be just a little on the chilly side.
-If you're already warm, you will quickly overheat and before that happens, stop and pull off a layer.
+When you start hiking or recreating outside, you should be just a little on the chilly side.
+If you're already warm, you will quickly overheat.
+Before you overheat, you should pause and remove a layer to prevent yourself from sweating.
 On a cold day I often start with my lightweight and midweight layer with my outer layer over that, and then pull off the midweight as I warm up.

 In the discussion of layers, we mentioned several kinds of synthetic materials.
+You should never wear cotton when recreating outdoors, especially when it's cold!
 The reason is that cotton absorbs moisture like a sponge and then keeps it next to you.
 The damp material will cause you to chill severely in cold weather once you stop for a break.

 The most important part of staying hydrated is to drink plenty of water.
 Even if you're not sweating, you lose moisture simply because the air is so cold and dry.
 Like heat, moisture seeks equilibrium between places where there is plenty (inside your respiratory system) and places where there isn't much (the outside air).
 When you become dehydrated, your body functions less efficiently and you get cold more easily.

-Another key aspect of staying hydrated is protecting your skin by keeping it protected form the sun and well moisturized.
+Another key aspect of staying hydrated is protecting your skin by keeping it protected from the sun and well moisturized.
 Chapped skin is not only painful, it means that the protective barrier of your skin has been damaged.
-Moisturizing cream with an SPF of 15 or greater will prevent that
+Moisturizing cream with an SPF of 15 or greater will prevent that.

 This is my favorite tip!
-I started winter camping when I heard that polar explorers had to eat 5000 calories a day just to maintain their bodyweight.
-That might be a little excessive for a couple of hours of hiking or skiing, but there is no doubt that the snacks you brought with you, washed down by the thermos of hot tea you just happen to have in your pack, are not only tasty but also essential for staying warm.
+I started winter camping when I heard that polar explorers had to eat 5000 calories daily just to maintain their body weight.
+That might be a little excessive for a couple of hours of hiking or skiing, but there is no doubt that the snacks you brought with you, washed down by the thermos of hot tea you happen to have in your pack, are not only tasty but also essential for staying warm.